NRL22 101: How to Get Started in NRL22

 21. What can I do at home to train for NRL22?

 Home dry fire training is a common practice for NRL22 competitors who want to hone their skills.
 Always follow the guidance of your rifle manufacturer to determine if it is safe to dry fire your specific model of rifle.
 There are dry fire systems like the DFAT from DST Precision that can help aid your at-home dry fire practice sessions, as they allow your scope to focus on a much shorter distance.
 They also include practice targets you can hang on the wall and utilize as precise aiming points.
+The NRL22 not only publishes the monthly course of fire, but they also create a DFAT range card specifically for the month's course of fire.
 The primary focus of at-home training is to develop muscle memory with your equipment, increase your stability on barricades, and reinforce good fundamentals and shooting practices.
 ALWAYS make sure your rifle is unloaded before starting.
 Safety is paramount.

 22. How can I prepare for different match barricades/props at home?